Chnapy/test-driveco/README.md

 - `pnpm c:format` - Check format using Prettier, with auto-fix variant `c:format:fix`
 - `pnpm c:spell` - Check spelling using CSpell;
 - `pnpm c:test` - Check tests using Jest;

+## What remains to do

+Because of time concerns no big efforts were done on some parts.

+### Tests

+Some test examples were done using dependency injections (hooks & component).
+Checkout files:

+- `frontend/src/components/charge-box-card/hooks/use-charge-box-distance.test.ts`
+- `frontend/src/components/charge-box-card/hooks/use-charge-box-gmaps-href.test.ts`
+- `frontend/src/components/charge-box-card/items/charge-box-map-button.test.tsx`

+More tests can be done, following these examples.
+Also storybook can be used more deeply to enforce testing.

+### Docker & environments

+A lot remains to do here:

+- use of devcontainers (https://containers.dev/) instead of `nvm`;
+- use of Docker images for each environments (dev, stage, production for example);
+- use of the same images in CI/CD process;

+You can still see an example in one of my personal project: https://github.com/Chnapy/bloup

+### Data mocking

+Frontend should be testable without any backend, mocking its data using for example `msw`.

+### Renaming

+"frontend/backend/shared" are too generic & should be renamed, for example "web/api-chargebox/api-chargebox-sdk".